-This means that producers are held accountable for their chain.
-This could lead to improvements in lifecycle traceability from sourcing to managing end-of-life treatment of products and packaging.
-Circular product design and manufacturing practices could become a requirement to incentivise efficient and responsible resource extraction and pass waste management costs through higher disposal and recycling fees to producers.
+This means that producers are held accountable for their environmental and social impacts across the product value chain.
+This could lead to improvements in lifecycle traceability from sourcing to managing end-of-life treatment of products practices could become a requirement to incentivise efficient and responsible resource extraction and pass waste fees to producers.